 One tip with using timber is to ensure that the colour of the timber frame doesn’t clash with other timbers you may have in the home already, but rather try to complement it.

-A perfect example of art frames complimenting a colour scheme is the canvas print from our recent Duncraig Project.
+A perfect example of art frames complementing a colour scheme is the canvas print from our recent Duncraig Project.
 The coastal inspired canvas piece, 'Take Me Back', is framed in the timber look box frame which creates a cohesive look with the light colour palette and floors, while connecting to the caramel tones in the styling.

 Image: 13 Interiors - Duncraig Living Room - Take Me Back Canvas in Timber Look Box Frame